haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   TRILL frames forwarded by a transit RBridge use the priority present in the Inner.VLAN of the frame as received.
 TRILL Data farmes are sent with the priority associated with the corresponding native frame when received. **TRILL IS-IS frames should be sent with priority 7.**

+  Whether an Outer.VLAN tag actually appears on the wire when a TRILL frame is sent depends on the configuration of the RBridge port through which it is sent in the same way as the appearance of a VLAN tag on a frame sent by an [802.1Q-2005] bridge depends on the configuration of the bridge port.

 #### 4.1.4.
 Frame Check Sequence (FCS)
+  Each Ethernet frame has a single Frame Check Sequence (FCS) that is computed to cover that entire frame, for detecting frame corruption due to bit errors on a link.
+Thus, when a frame is encapsulated, the original FCS is not included but discarded.
+Any received frame for which the FCS check fails should be discarded (this may not be possible in the case of cur through forwarding).
+The FCS normally changes on encapsulation, decapsulation, and every TRILL hop due to changes in the outer destiantion and source addresses, the decrementing of the hop count, etc.

+  Although the FCS is normally calculated just before transmission, it is desirable, when pratical, for an FCS to accompany a frame within an RBridge after receipt.
+That FCS could then be dynamically updated to account for changes to the frame during Rbridge processing and used for transmission or checked against the FCS calculated for frame transmission.
+This optional, more continuous use of an FCS would be helpful in detecting some internal Rbridge failures such as memory errors.

 ### 4.2.
 Link State Protocol (IS-IS)
 #### 4.2.1.
 IS-IS RBridge Identity
 #### 4.2.2.
 IS-IS Instances